microsoft/cobalt/docs/4_TEMPLATE_TESTING.md

     > **TIP:** Unit test as much as you can here because integration tests require spinning up and tearing down real infrastructure and that takes time.
 Integration tests will drammatically slow down your Cobalt Developer Workflow.

     * Run `terraform plan` and inspect the Terraform Plan to formulate test assertions.
-It helps to consider each of the common properties that make up modules and their possible impact on the resource addresses that make up the plan. x`Here are a few examples of test assertions we formulated for our az-hello-world CIT's unit tests:
+It helps to consider each of the common properties that make up modules and their possible impact on the resource addresses that make up the plan.
+Here are a few examples of test assertions we formulated for our az-hello-world CIT's unit tests:

         | Terraform Plan Resource Address | Module Property Type | Test Assertion  |
         |--------|-----------|-----------|